o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

     **Note:** Use `Visual Studio 16` as the generator for Visual Studio 2019, and `Visual Studio 17` for Visual Studio 2022.
 For a complete list of common generators for each supported platform, refer to [Configuring projects](/docs/user-guide/build/configure-and-build/#configuring-projects).

 1. To build your monolithic project for release, use CMake to invoke Visual Studio builder.
-Specify the `INSTALL` target and `release` configuration.
+Specify the `install` target and `release` configuration.

     ```cmd
     cd C:\MyProject
-    cmake --build build\windows_mono --target INSTALL --config release
+    cmake --build build\windows_mono --target install --config release
     ```

     This command generates a Game Launcher and dependent `.lib` files.
 It also bundles your project's product assets that are located in `<project>\Cache\pc` into an `engine.pak` file.